 IKEA Family (2019)

-In 2019, the IKEA Family website developed 3 new services: Workshops, Bonus meal, and Sell-back Program to enhance its member engagement.
+In 2019, the IKEA Family website launched 3 new services: Workshops, Bonus meal, and Sell-back Programs to enhance its member engagement.

 As the UX designer, I was responsible for bringing the new services to the existing IKEA Family website.